sweattep/modern_quotes/README.md

 >Sell the lifestyle

+>To gamble you must accept losing

 >If it's a passion, you won't need to tell them to go to practice, pick up the instrument, or show up to class.
 They'll want to show up naturally and immerse themselves in it.

+>Having confidence is a huge part of being successful.
+When you have it, you can do no wrong.
+When you don't, all you can do is wrong.

 >The object of war is, quite simply, to force or encourage the enemy to make what you assert is a better choice, or to choose what you desire the enemy to choose.